 - Students cannot make independent housing agreements with other students who are leaving a room to take that space (rooms/suites/houses or blocks - including Forest sink-mates).

-- Members of a suite or house, or a roommate left behind in a double when a student leaves campus can and should find someone to fill that space, and should contact Residential Systems Coordinator (RSC), Karin Hall-Kolts.
+- Members of a suite or house, or a roommate left behind in a double when a student leaves campus can and should find someone to fill that space (if at least 50% of the original room draw group are remaining), and should contact Residential Systems Coordinator (RSC), Karin Hall-Kolts.

 - Students residing in a suite, house or double have a better chance of having a room change request approved if the suite/house/roommate(s) can identify an eligible student to fill the bed.